Hijab and burqa controversies in Europe: Denmark

-As Danish law banning the public wearing of a niqab or burka has taken effect on 1 August 2018.
+A Danish law banning the public wearing of a niqab or burka took effect on 1 August 2018.

 Following an incident in which a burqa-clad journalist was able to pass unchecked through security at Copenhagen airport, the government stressed to the airports the need for passengers to show their faces.

 In 2006, Asmaa Abdol-Hamid caused much debate when she hosted a TV show on DR2 wearing a hijab.
 The controversy continued the following year when she announced she would be running for parliament.
 Member of Parliament Søren Krarup, of the Danish People's Party, questioned whether wearing a hijab in parliament was constitutional and said the headscarf is a totalitarian symbol, comparable to the Nazi swastika or the communist hammer and sickle.

 In April 2007, the Odense city council asked the Minister for Family and Consumer Affairs of Denmark to rule on a case in which a Muslim woman refused to remove her veil for her job as a family care worker.
 A majority in parliament was ready to give employers the right to ban Muslim niqab and burka veils for employees.

 In May 2008, the Danish government decided that judges in courts should strive for religious and political neutrality, and that consequently they would no longer be allowed to wear visible religious symbols, including crucifixes, kippas and head scarves.

-In autumn 2017, the Danish government adopted a law prohibiting people to wear "attire and clothing masking the face in such a way that it impairs recognizability".
+In autumn 2017, the Danish government adopted a law prohibiting people from wearing "attire and clothing masking the face in such a way that it impairs recognizability".
 On 31 May 2018, the Danish parliament adopted the law.

 In August 2022, a commission appointed by the government recommended a ban on hijabs in schools, which sparked backlash and protests.
 The chairman of the commission stated, "our focus is to make sure that the girls who don't have the same personal rights as the rest of us, gets them".
 The parties of Social Democrats, Venstre, and Conservative People's Party have neither stated support nor opposition to the recommendation, the Danish People's Party have expressed support, and the Red-Green Alliance and Danish Social Liberal Party have expressed opposition.
 Venstre and the Social Democrats had earlier been explicitly against a hijab ban.
-Kaare Dybvad, the minister for Immigration and Integration, described the recommendation as "brave" and "exciting", stating that he "completely agreed that ... there are many young girls and women in Denmark who are oppressed by social control and religious norms".
-However, the minister did not explicitly express support or opposition as to whether the recommendation should become a law.
+Kaare Dybvad, the Minister for Immigration and Integration, described the recommendation as "brave" and "exciting", stating that he "completely agreed that ... there are many young girls and women in Denmark who are oppressed by social control and religious norms".
+However, the minister did not explicitly express support or opposition as to whether the recommendation should become law.
 The proposed ban was seen as possibly being against the constitutional freedom of religion, to which the commission responded that it would support a ban against all religious symbols in schools.